simeononsecurity/simeononsecurity.ch/content/articles/active-directory-module-powershell-installation-usage-guide/index.en.md

 ### Modifying Active Directory Objects

 When it comes to modifying the properties and attributes of existing Active Directory (AD) objects, the Active Directory module in PowerShell provides several useful cmdlets.
-Let's explore these cmdlets for modifying AD users, groups, and organizational units (OUs).
+Here's a look at these cmdlets for modifying AD users, groups, and organizational units (OUs).

 - [**Set-ADUser**](https://learn.microsoft.com/en-us/powershell/module/activedirectory/set-aduser?view=windowsserver2022-ps): The Set-ADUser cmdlet allows you to modify properties of an AD user.
 You can update attributes such as display name, email address, telephone number, and more.
 For example, to change the telephone number of a user with the username "john.doe," you can use the following command: